UN committee votes to list ruins near ancient Jericho as a World Heritage Site in Palestine

 Jericho is one of the oldest continually inhabited cities on earth, and is in a part of the Israeli-occupied West Bank that is administered by the internationally recognized Palestinian Authority.
-The listing refers to the Tel es-Sultan archaeological site nearby, which contains prehistoric ruins dating back to the ninth millenium B.C. and is outside the ancient city itself.
+The listing refers to the Tell es-Sultan archaeological site nearby, which contains prehistoric ruins dating back to the ninth millennium B.C. and is outside the ancient city itself.

 The decision was taken at a meeting of the U.N.
 World Heritage Committee in Riyadh, Saudi Arabia, under the auspices of the U.N.
 Educational, Scientific and Cultural Organization, UNESCO.